 Intrinsic muscles develop embryologically in the back, including a deep layer.

 It helps with the movement of the vertebral column.
 Deep muscles contain three layers: superficial, intermediate, and deep.

 Superficial: Contains muscles known as spinotransversales.
 They help with the movement of the head and neck.
 Includes:

 - Splenius cervicis.

 Intermediate: It contains three muscles known as erector spinae and is present between the vertebral spinous and the ribs’ costal angle.

-Deep: The last layer is the deep intrinsic muscles present underneath the erector spinae called transversospinalis.
+Deep: The last layer is the deep intrinsic muscles underneath the erector spinae called transversospinalis.

-Consequently, it would be easy to decide the best exercises and workout for your back once you clearly understand the back’s anatomy.
+Consequently, deciding the best exercises and workouts for your back would be easy once you clearly understand the back’s anatomy.